hazelcast/hazelcast-jet/site/docs/api/sources-sinks.md

 #### Fault Tolerance

-The JMS sink supports exactly-once guarantee.
-It uses two-phase XA transactions, messages are committed consistently with the last state snapshot.
+The JMS sink supports the exactly-once guarantee.
+It uses two-phase XA transactions, messages are committed consistent with the last state snapshot.
 This greatly increases the latency, it is determined by the snapshot interval: messages are visible to consumers only after the commit.
 In order to make it work, the connection factory you provide has to implement `javax.jms.XAConnectionFactory`, otherwise the job will not start.

-If you want to avoid the higher latency, decrease the overhead wrought by the XA transactions, if your JMS implementation doesn't support XA transactions or if you just don't need the guarantee, you can reduce it just for the sink:
+If you want to avoid the higher latency, decrease the overhead introduced by the XA transactions, if your JMS implementation doesn't support XA transactions or if you just don't need the guarantee, you can reduce it just for the sink:

 ```java
 stage.writeTo(Sinks